EmbeddedOS/patterns-in-c-cpp/doc/embedded_C_programming_design_patterns.md

 - **Locking Interrupts**: This solves the concurrent data access problem between exceptions and lower priority code just like before.
 - **Atomic compare-and-swap (CAS)**: This operation is used inside an infinite loop to compare a variable to an expected value and set it only if the comparison is successful.
 If comparison is unsuccessful then the code loops and retries the same operation until it succeeds.
-  - Means one CPU success, another CPU will failure if try to lock also.
+  - Means one CPU success, another CPU will failure if try to CAS the atomic var also.
+  - We just need this in SMP system.

 ```C
 struct k_spinlock {